Kingdom Under Fire: The Crusaders

-Kingdom Under Fire: The Crusaders is a tactical wargame developed by the Korean studio Phantagram for the Xbox.
+Kingdom Under Fire: The Crusaders is a real-time tactics hack and slash video game developed by the Korean studio Phantagram and Microsoft's Japanese studio for the Xbox.
+It was published in North America and Europe by Microsoft Game Studios and other regions by Deep Silver.
 It is the sequel to the 2001 game Kingdom Under Fire: A War of Heroes, and continues its storyline.
 Kingdom Under Fire: The Crusaders combines third-person action and role-playing elements in its gameplay, which differs from its predecessor.

-Its prequel is Kingdom Under Fire: Heroes.
-Another sequel was released in late 2019 entitled Kingdom Under Fire II for Windows.

-A Windows port was released for Steam in February 2020, and resurrected by the co-developer of the original Xbox version, Blueside.
+A Windows port was released for Steam in February 2020, developed by Blueside.
 A DRM-free version was released on GOG.com in early April 2020.
 The modern Windows release came with several enhancements including full controller support, plus an all-new mouse & keyboard mode (Though, a gamepad is recommended); modern resolutions and widescreen view.

 Gameplay

 The gameplay of Kingdom Under Fire: The Crusaders contains elements from the Dynasty Warriors games and aspects of Real-time strategy and role-playing games.
 As well as controlling the main character, the player fights with multiple armies or "units", which are controlled in real-time with either a minimap or the main screen.
 When the main character's unit engages in combat with an enemy unit, the gameplay is similar to Dynasty Warriors.

 Any unit in close-quarters combat cannot be used for anything else until the combat is resolved; an exception to this is when two units are in close-quarter combat with the enemy: one unit can retreat while the other keeps the enemy unit occupied.